Gerald Forsythe: Outside racing and numismatics

 Forsythe is the chief shareholder in, and chairman and CEO of, the Indeck Companies, which include Indeck Power Equipment Company, Indeck Energy Services, Inc., and Indeck Operations.
 Indeck Power Equipment specializes in the rental, lease, and sale of steam power, while Indeck Energy Services, Inc. develops, owns, and operates cogeneration and independent power projects in North America.
 Indeck Operations manages the company's plants, as well as those of other firms.
 The Indeck logo was prominently featured on the sides of the blue Champ Cars that were owned by Forsythe before opting not to run in the unified IndyCar Series in 2008.

 Forsythe is also active in cattle ranching and farming, and maintains a farm in his native Marshall, Illinois.

 In 2008, Forsythe built a private residence in Inverness, Illinois measuring 24,884 square feet, the largest single family residence in Cook County, Illinois at the time of its building.

 On July 31, 2009, Forsythe purchased Garland Resort in Lewiston, Michigan.
 Garland is a 3000 acre resort with four 18 hole courses and the largest log lodge east of the Mississippi River.

 During 2011, Forsythe purchased Blue Harbor Resort in Sheboygan, Wisconsin.
 Blue Harbor Resort, a classic lakeside resort and spa, is the largest resort on Lake Michigan.
 Modeled in the style of the Hotel del Coronado in San Diego, the resort offers hotel rooms and condos in 11 different configurations for rent.
 The main attraction of the resort is the 54,000 sq. ft. indoor water park open year around.

 Political activities

-Forsythe contributed to Donald Trump's 2020 reelection campaign.
+Forsythe contributed to Donald Trump's 2020 reelection campaign, although the filing misspelled his name.